 Non-operating Revenues.
-This includes activities that have the characteristics of nonexchange transactions, such as gifts and contributions, state appropriations, investment income and Pell Grants received from the federal government.
+This includes activities that have the characteristics of non-exchange transactions, such as gifts and contributions, state appropriations, investment income and Pell Grants received from the federal government.
+In FY 20, non-operating revenues also included funds received through the federal CARES act.